banafshebamdad/InCrowd-VI/README.md

   - Ground-truth trajectories (accuracy ~2 cm).
   - Semi-dense 3D point clouds for each sequence.
 - Captures real-world challenges such as varying crowd densities, occlusions, reflective surfaces, and lighting conditions.

+## File Structure

+Details on the file structure for each sequence are available on the [[Dataset File Structure]] page.
+Due to the large size of image files, the dataset provides `.vrs` files for each sequence.
+You can extract the necessary images locally using the tools available in this repository.

 ---

 ## Getting Started